dev-launchers/dev-launchers-platform/packages/UI/CONTRIBUTING.md

     - Example "src/components/Checkbox/Checkbox.tsx"
 - Project components need a #.stories.tsx to work with storybook.
   - find a template or copy from another stories.tsx

+## Adding assets

-- Make sure you re-export all components into an index.ts for exporting.
+For .tsx assets check the need too re-export all components into an index.ts for exporting in the folder that it is living in.

 ```
 packages/UI/src/assets/icons/index.ts
 ```